-The tension on the M520 is adjustable using a 3mm allen wrench, just like on all Shimano mountain pedals.
+The tension on the M520 is adjustable using a 3mm Allen wrench, just like on all Shimano mountain pedals.
 This makes it so someone new to clipless pedals can have very soft tension for easy entry and exit, while a seasoned cyclist can crank up the tension to his or her liking.

 There is no cage or platform on this simple pedal, however, when compared to the Eggbeater 2 there is twice as much surface area to stand on.
-If you want a little bit of a cage to help you clip in faster, we suggest the M530, which is the same great pedal with with slightly more surface area.
+If you want a little bit of a cage to help you clip in faster, we suggest the M530, which is the same great pedal with slightly more surface area.

 Mud Shedding Ability